-Over twenty years ago!
-I can’t believe that this month May 2017 marks the 24th anniversary of the deaths of my 37-year-old wife Cindy and my two-year-old adopted daughter Katie.
-Twenty four years!
-That’s 11 years longer than the 13 years Cindy and I were married before her death.
+I can’t believe that this May marked the 25th anniversary of the deaths of my 37-year-old wife Cindy and my two-year-old adopted daughter Katie.
+Twenty five years!
+That’s 12 years longer than the 13 years Cindy and I were married before her death.
 They have both been gone from my life much longer than they were in my life.

 Have I progressed?
 Have I healed?
 Am I where I’m supposed to be in my grief journey?
 I don’t know.
 Grief has been a part of my life for so long it is almost hard to imagine what it was like before that day – May 15, 1993 – when a multi-car accident in Arlington Texas changed my life and my family so drastically.
 Sometimes I wonder if grief hasn’t become too familiar to me.